 After gaining sufficient practical experience, the graduates should be in a position to carry full responsibility for the overall management of a project.
 This is a key position and they must understand both the problems of management and the problems of construction.
 The smooth co-ordination of planning, administration and execution depend on the Construction Manager.
 This qualification provides a route to registration as a construction/construction project manager.

-As places on the Course are limited, a selection process is implemented.
+As places on the course are limited, a selection process is implemented, with appropriate work experience and level of achievement at diploma level being considered.